krzentner/language-world/data/text-davinci-003/chain_md/stick-pull-2.md

     Steps:  1.
-Put the gripper above the stick  2.
-Grab the stick with the robot's gripper  3.
-Move the robot's gripper to near the thermos  4.
-Place the stick against the thermos and pull the thermos to the target location
+Put gripper above stick  2.
+Grab the stick with the gripper  3.
+Line the stick up next to the thermos  4.
+Push the stick against the thermos to push it to the target location
-    First, put the gripper above the stick to ensure that the robot can grab it.
+    First, put the gripper above the stick.
-    - When the robot's gripper is not above the stick, the robot should put the gripper above stick.
+    - When the robot's gripper is not vertically aligned with the stick, the robot should put gripper above stick.
-    If the the stick becomes right of the gripper, go back to putting the gripper above the stick.
+    If the stick becomes left of the gripper, go back to putting the gripper above the stick.
+Because the stick is a long object, check if the gripper is lined up with it from the side instead of around it.
-    - When stick is not right of the robot's gripper and stick is not forward aligned with the robot's gripper, the robot should grab stick.
+    - When stick is not left of the robot's gripper and stick is not side aligned with the robot's gripper, the robot should grab stick.
-    Once the stick is grabbed, move the gripper near the thermos.
+    If the gripper is side-aligned with the stick we can now push the stick against the thermos to slide it towards the target location.
-    - When the robot's gripper is near the thermos and the stick is below the robot's gripper, the robot should put the stick against thermos.
+    - When the robot's gripper is side aligned with the stick and the gripper is not pushing against the thermos, the robot should push the stick against the thermos.
-    Move the robot's gripper back and use the stick to pull the thermos to the target location.
+    If the stick is pushing against the thermos, slide the stick and thermos towards the goal location.
-    - When the robot's gripper is away from the thermos and the stick is touching the thermos, the robot should pull the thermos using the stick to the target location.
+    - When the stick is pushing against the thermos, the robot should push the stick and thermos to the goal.